 Strength training, without pre-designing them

-We can do all the above if we want or have time, but it is not necessary and we can “fly free”.
+All the above process podemos perform if we want or have time, but it is not necessary and podemos "fly free".

-There is another sport profile available, Strength, that we can use for this type of training.
-We can select parts of the body that we are going to train so that it is later referenced in the activity.
+There is another sport profile available (at the moment it is called "Fitness") that we can use for this type of training.
+We can select parts of the body that we are going to train to be referenced in the activity.

 Once selected the part of the body to train (chest for example) we start with the first series.
 The watch will count the reps, and when we have completed the first series simply press the lap button to move on to the break.
 And so until the exercise is over.